-Dunn, a Republican, was the representative for Michigan's 6th congressional district from 1981 to 1982.
+Dunn was the representative for Michigan’s 6th congressional district and was a Republican.
+He served from 1981 to 1982.

 Dunn is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).